 Historic Abuse Cases

 Allegations of historic sexual abuse often come out of the blue leaving the accused and their families feeling shocked and devastated.
-You may not know what to do or where to turn, but Draycott Browne can help.
+You may not know what to do or where to turn, but Draycott Browne's sexual offence solicitors can help.
 We understand just how distressing accusations of this nature can be, as well as their long-term impact so it is essential that you seek advice from a trusted firm of solicitors.

 We have the expertise and experience fundamental to effectively challenging the claims made against you, minimising the damage to your reputation and have a proven track record of successfully defending many cases of historic sexual abuse.